ruby/www.ruby-lang.org/en/about/index.md

 * Ruby features OS independent threading.
-Thus, for all platforms on which Ruby runs, you also have multithreading, regardless of if the OS supports it or not, even on MS-DOS!
+Thus, for all platforms on which Ruby runs, you also have multithreading, regardless of if the OS supports it or not.

-* Ruby is highly portable: it is developed mostly on GNU/Linux, but works on many types of UNIX, macOS, Windows, DOS, BeOS, OS/2, etc.
+* Ruby is highly portable: it is developed mostly on GNU/Linux, but works on many types of UNIX, macOS, and Windows.

 ### Other Implementations of Ruby